dinesh-ax/axway-open-docs/content/en/docs/operational_insights/_index.md

 ## Monitoring and reporting with API Gateway Analytics

-placeholder

-This is a summary of what you're going to accomplish, what's the advantage of integrating Op insights to your API Manager, something like: "After you integrate Operational Insights capability to you API Gateway Manger, you can avail of better performance to monitor the traffic of your APIs, and a large range of Kibana dashboard to support you to understand and analyze your data from different perspectives."
+After you integrate Operational Insights component to you API Gateway Manger, you can avail of better performance to monitor the traffic of your APIs, and you can make use of a large range of Kibana dashboard to support you to understand and analyze your data from different perspectives.